 School is a place where we learn.
-We need to choose to be ready to learn, be ready to make mistakes and arrive with a 'can do' attitude - knowing if we can't do 'it'... it is because we are learning and can't do 'it' YET and we will soon if we work hard.
+We need to choose to be ready to learn, be ready to share our mistakes and arrive with a 'can do' attitude - knowing if we can't do 'it'... it is because we are learning and can't do 'it' YET and we will soon if we work hard.
 We are ready to listen, to think, to reason and to challenge.
 We are ready to help and be helped.
-We are ready to struggle and ready to grow as learners in our community.
+We are ready to find things difficult and ready to grow as learners in our community.